binarioassembler/nvim-config/README.md

 function M.setup()
   ls.config.set_config {
+    -- This tells LuaSnip to remember to keep around the last snippet.
-    history = true,
+    -- You can jump back into even if you move outside of the selection history = true,

-    updateevents = "TextChanged,TextChangedI",
+    -- This one is cool cause if you have dynamic snippets, it updatesas you type! updateevents = "TextChanged,TextChangedI",

+    -- Autosnippets:
     enable_autosnippets = true,

     ext_opts = {
       [types.choiceNode] = {
         active = {